 Philodendron giganteum adores a humidity higher than 60% of the relative humidity.

 - The best method to maintain humidity around your plant is to use a humidifier.
 However, the technique might be slightly costly compared to others.

-- Another is to mist the leaves of your Philodendron.
-But, always ensure to mist them in early hour of the day.
+- Another is to mist the leaves of your Philodendron using spray bottles.
+But, always ensure to mist them in the early hour of the day.

 - You can also increase humidity by grouping your plant.
 Though, I rarely suggest this method as it increases the chances of disease and pest infestation.

 - You can place a wet pebble tray below the pot or near your plant.

 - Alternatively, you can keep them near the kitchen or bathroom as the humidity is high.